 Improving maternal and child health

 In Ethiopia, the second most populous country in Africa, most women give birth in their homes – and if a problem arises during pregnancy or birth, local health centers are the first point of contact.
 Unfortunately, many health centers lack necessary medical supplies, and healthcare workers often do not have the medical expertise needed to help women with pregnancy complications.
-In March, as part of our work to strengthen health systems and with the support of NAHA and the HECF, Sandoz launched a new program in Ethiopia called New Life & New Hope to improve maternal and child health and to reduce mortality associated with childbirth.
+In 2015, as part of our work to strengthen health systems and with the support of NAHA and the HECF, Sandoz launched a new program in Ethiopia called New Life & New Hope to improve maternal and child health and to reduce mortality associated with childbirth.
 They sponsored four Basic Emergency Obstetric and Newborn Care trainings for 80 midwives, impacting the care of approximately 40 000 pregnant women in the Addis Ababa area.
-Sandoz began expanding the trainings to 120 more midwives in 2015 and will continue to do so in the first quarter of 2016.